Go Pro

 0.00

-19.8% of PennantPark Floating Rate Capital shares are held by institutional investors.
-Comparatively, 33.0% of Western Asset Emerging Markets Debt Fund shares are held by institutional investors.
-1.0% of PennantPark Floating Rate Capital shares are held by insiders.
-Comparatively, 1.0% of Western Asset Emerging Markets Debt Fund shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+19.8% of PennantPark Floating Rate Capital shares are owned by institutional investors.
+Comparatively, 33.0% of Western Asset Emerging Markets Debt Fund shares are owned by institutional investors.
+1.0% of PennantPark Floating Rate Capital shares are owned by company insiders.
+Comparatively, 1.0% of Western Asset Emerging Markets Debt Fund shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 PennantPark Floating Rate Capital has a net margin of 23.08% compared to Western Asset Emerging Markets Debt Fund's net margin of 0.00%.
 PennantPark Floating Rate Capital's return on equity of 9.95% beat Western Asset Emerging Markets Debt Fund's return on equity.